impact on life - healthcare publishing

 Second, the local authority social services staff will outline the details of any Continuing Care arranged for you, the patient.
 They should clearly state those aspects of the care that will be funded by the NHS, and those which may be at your expense as the patient.
 Where the costs may be shared, this is sometimes called a joint package of care.

 They should also discuss the availability of social security benefits, mobility allowances, and so on.
+A decision about eligibility should usually be made within 28 days of an assessment being carried out.
 It is worth noting that under the scheme, patients have the right to ask for a review of any decision made by the team - especially about discharge from hospital.
 All hospital and Clinical Commissioning Groups (CCGs) also have a Patient Advice and Liaison Service (PALS) to help sort out problems or give you advice.

 To download the Regaining Your Independence guide please select the relevant area: